 - Successfully completed high school algebra and chemistry (or college alternative)

-To remain in the Veterinary Technology Program, students must earn a “C” or better in every VETT course and maintain an overall GPA of 2.0.
+Students must earn a “C” or better in every VETT course and maintain an overall GPA of 2.0.

 American Veterinary Medical Association